 Feldemore was almost destroyed by a catastrophic fire.
 Fortunately, there was no loss of life or serious injury, and in the following year, Feldemore was lovingly rebuilt and restored, transforming it into a stunning setting for the pupils.
 Since then the School has gone from strength to strength with the introduction of girls into the school, and the establishment of day and weekly boarding in place of the full boarding model.

 Belmont will forever be indebted to the vision and vitality of those who sought to recreate the school, literally from its ashes, into the outstanding educational establishment that is has become today.

 The School celebrated its 125th anniversary with a celebration called 125 not out.

 Following the introduction of girls, the School welcomed its first Headmistress, Mrs Helen Skrine.

-In response to demand, Belmont was approved by the Department of Education to become a school for 2 – 16 year olds losing its former name of Belmont Preparatory School.
+In response to demand, Belmont was approved by the Department of Education to become a school for 3 – 16 year olds losing its former name of Belmont Preparatory School.
 The School restructured its intake of pupils into three phases under the banner of Belmont School, namely the Early Years, Prep and Senior.
-A significant programme of upgrading the facilities and plans for a new senior school building is taking place and the first cohort of Year 9 pupils will start in September 2020.
+A significant programme of upgrading the facilities is taking place and the first cohort of Year 9 pupils started in September 2020.